 On your behalf, the National Science Foundation will, upon request, provide the host institution with an allowance of \$5,000 for each year of the fellowship for partial reimbursement for expenses incurred in support of the research such as space, supplies, equipment, necessary services, and fringe benefits.
 This allowance may be used for health insurance.
 If you plan to stay at the same institution for the entire tenure, the host institution should request a lump sum payment at the beginning of your fellowship.
-If you plan to divide your tenure between institutions, the primary host institution and the other institution(s) may request appropriately prorated institutional allowances or an arrangement for reimbursement to the other institutional allowance for a foreign host institution is paid directly to you; after which you pay it to the foreign institution and provide a receipt to NSF.
+If you plan to divide your tenure between institutions, the primary host institution and the other institution(s) may request appropriately prorated institutional allowances or an arrangement for reimbursement to the other institutions may be made through the primary host institution.
+If you are going abroad, the institutional allowance for a foreign host institution is paid directly to you; after which you pay it to the foreign institution and provide a receipt to NSF.
 It is your responsibility to make an appropriate arrangement prior to starting the fellowship.